Install

 1. Choose a Package

 Select the font package you wish to install.
-You can find a list of available fonts in the Fontsource directory.
 Each font package corresponds to a specific font.

 2. Install the Package